ppyhm2/insurance-customer-journey-analytics/write_up.md

 #### Drop-out Rate by Page
 - **Headlines:** Overall drop-out rate and per-page drop-out rate
-- **Primary visual:** Bar chart showing drop-out rate at each of the five pages
+- **Primary visual:** Bar chart showing drop-out rate at each of the four pages (pages 1–4; users who reach `completed_form` did not drop out and are not represented as a drop-out bar)
 - **Supporting visual:** Drop-out rates over time — allows the Product team to measure the impact of form changes directly
 - **Filters:** Date, brand, age category